anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: They must often change, who would be constant in happiness or wisdom.
+Quote: There is only one success - to be able to spend your life in your own way.

-By: Confucius
+By: Christopher Morley